🇨🇦

 Timing and Expiry Risk for Canadian Applicants

 Canadian applicants face specific timing challenges that can cause document expiry and application delays.
+See the residency documents overview and residency requirements for the full checklist.

 1